-The Standing orders combine statutory provisions with guidance on their application.
+The Standing Orders combine statutory provisions with guidance on their application.
 Where a statutory provision has been augmented with advice on how it might be implemented the advice (so as not to confuse it with the statutory obligation) is placed below the relevant legislative reference.
-In some cases the language in the statutory provision may have been modernised or amended to ensure consistency with more recently enacted statutes.
-Original versions of each statutory provision are included in the Standing Orders' Guidelines, the companion document.
+In some cases the language in the statutory provision has been modernised for ease of interpretation or amended to ensure consistency with more recently enacted statutes.

 It is important to note that during a meeting any statutory references in the standing orders apply throughout the period of the meeting, regardless of whether or not parts or all of the Standing Orders have been suspended.
 These provisions must also be carried through into any amendment of the standing orders that might be made.
 Please note, where it is employed the word 'must', unless otherwise stated, identifies a mandatory legislative requirement.